-On 26 September 2019, the Campaign for Female Education (CAMFED) received a UN Global Climate Action Award in recognition of African women’s leadership for climate-smart agriculture.
+On 26 September 2019, CAMFED (the Campaign for Female Education) received a UN Global Climate Action Award in recognition of African women’s leadership for climate-smart agriculture.

-The Award, in the “Women for Results” category highlights the leadership of the CAMFED alumnae network - CAMA - on climate change.
+The Award, in the “Women for Results” category highlights the leadership of the CAMFED Association (CAMA) on climate change.
 These young women are reaching thousands of people in rural Africa with techniques, information and affordable technologies for climate-smart agriculture.
 They are helping to raise productivity, combat hunger, build resilience to climate shocks, and lower greenhouse emissions, while tackling gender inequity in farming.
 The approach has huge potential to scale.

-CAMFED’s action on climate change will be showcased in a series of special events taking place during the second week of the United Nations Climate Change Conference (COP 25) in Santiago, Chile, in December 2019.
+CAMFED’s action on climate change was showcased in a series of special events taking place during the second week of the United Nations Climate Change Conference (COP 25) in Madrid, Spain, in December 2019.

 Find out more about our activities and impact here.

-“It is our pleasure to award the Campaign for Female Education’s breakthrough initiative.
+“It is our pleasure to award the CAMFED’s breakthrough initiative.
 Their project serves as a beacon, guiding us towards a more resilient future for all.
 Their project trains young women from poor, marginalized farming communities across sub-Saharan Africa – and in turn provides a shining example of a scalable, effective climate solution, that’s led by young women.”

 Niclas Svenningsen, Manager of the UN Climate Change Global Climate Action Program.

-With roots in rural communities, around one-third of CAMFED alumnae are farmers and agripreneurs...
+With roots in rural communities, around one-third of CAMFED Association members are farmers and agripreneurs...